the FOR SALE list, with photos

-MLS Link (if any), or Contact Name if For Sale
+MLS Link (if any), or Contact Info if For Sale

 Any other comments about the house or its history

-Please attach photos, at least two of the inside and two
+least two of the inside and two from the outside.

 All submissions are subject

 to review and approval is not guaranteed.

-What do we look for in evaluating houses for inclusion in TMH?
-In general:
+What does NCMH look for in evaluating houses for inclusion?